Ember-5M/.github/profile/README.md

 ## 🔧 What You'll Find Here

-- **Custom FiveM Scripts** – Our own unique scripts to enhance RP.
+- **Resource Releases** – Enjoy scripts created by our development team to enhance your server.
-- **Server Documentation** – Guides on how to get started and contribute.
-- **Issue Tracking** – Report bugs and suggest features.
-- **Community Contributions** – A place for talented developers to help improve our server.

 ## 🎮 How to Join